Our school chaplain, Alana de Bruyn

 What if you have a complaint about the chaplain?

-•If you have reason to make a complaint regarding the chaplain, arrange to meet with the complaints officer Mr Mathew Grinning, Principal of Penguin District School.
+•If you have reason to make a complaint regarding the chaplain, arrange to meet with the complaints officer Mr Matthew Perry, Principal of Penguin District School.

 •Scripture Union Tasmania, the funding recipient and service provider for the service, can also be contacted (details below).
 You are entitled to make an anonymous complaint.
 All complaints will be kept strictly confidential.